An update on the Campaign for Tomorrow

-The recent Campaign for Tomorrow raised more than $1.5 million towards rebuilding areas at Knox Church that are used by children, youth and missions.
-Even as we near completion of the design and bidding process for that work, your donations to the Campaign already are making life-changing differences elsewhere in Cincinnati — and in Uganda, and in Israel.
+The recent Campaign for Tomorrow raised more than $1.4 million towards rebuilding areas at Knox Church that are used by children, youth and missions.
+Your donations to the Campaign already are making life-changing differences elsewhere in Cincinnati — and in Uganda, and in Israel.

-In Kigarama, Uganda, construction has begun by village residents with the help of Building Tomorrow on a school for 300+ students.
+In Kigarama, Uganda, construction is complete on a school for 300+ students.
+The school was built by Kigarama villagers under the direction of our partner, Building Tomorrow.
 Nearly 200 children in Kigarama do not attend school, as the closest facility is an 11-mile walk from the village.
-The new village school will open this fall.
-The Campaign for tomorrow funded all of this work through a $35,000 investment.
+The Campaign for Tomorrow funded all of this work through a $35,000 investment.